filhoDaMain/pokytos-builder/README.md

 ```
 Sometimes you may have more than one instance of a Yocto image repository to build.

 In that case, you can create another **text file** like **MOUNT** and install it somewhere else.
-Define in that file the directories pertaining to this other repo and invoke **pokytos-builder.sh** with `-m` option followed by the path to that conf file.
+Define in that file the directories pertaining to this other repo and invoke **pokytos-builder.sh** with `-m` option followed by the path to the alternative MOUNT file.

-E.g.: `/home/foo/my-unstable-repo-dirs.conf`:
+E.g.: Use `/home/foo/my-unstable-repo-dirs.conf` instead of installed `MOUNT`file:
 ```Text
 ${HOME}/repos/unstable-pokytos-yocto/pokytos/
 ${HOME}/repos/unstable-pokytos-yocto/.repo/